asdf-format/asdf/docs/pyasdf/examples.rst

 To use streaming, rather than including a Numpy array object in the tree, you include a `pyasdf.Stream` object which sets up the structure of the streamed data, but will not write out the actual content.
-The `~pyasdf.AsdfFile.write_to_stream` method is then later used to manually write out the binary data.
+The file handle's `write` method is then used to manually write out the binary data.

 .. runcode::